wpwhitesecurity/wsal-bbpress/readme.txt

 == Screenshots ==

-1. The easiest way to install the add-on is from within the WP Activity Log plugin.
+1. The easiest way to install the extension is from within the WP Activity Log plugin.
 1. Forms, entries, notifications and other bbPress plugin changes reported in the WordPress activity log.

 == Changelog ==